| |

 Our Christmas “Care

-Spot Post 56 and Lititz Springs VFW Post 1463 will once again sponsor
+Garden Spot Post 56 and Lititz Springs VFW Post 1463 will once

 it.
 Our summer program was an outstanding success.
 Many volunteers